Can Pharmacists Be Sued for Medication Mistakes?

 • keeping and referring to patient’s medical history, and

-Let's look at some of these tasks and responsibilities in more detail, and in the context of things that could go wrong and lead to a pharmacist's liability for medical negligence.
+Let’s look at some of a pharmacist's responsibilities in more detail, and in the context of things that could go wrong and lead to a pharmacist's liability for medical malpractice.

-Dispensing the wrong medication is simply unacceptable.
-Whether it be dispensing the wrong medication entirely or dispensing the wrong strength of the proper medication, any pharmacist who deviates from the physician's instructions and gives out the wrong medication is almost always going to be found negligent.
+Whether it's dispensing the wrong medication entirely (contrary to what the doctor prescribed) or dispensing the wrong strength of the proper medication, any pharmacist who deviates from the physician’s instructions and gives out the wrong medication is almost always going to be found to have committed medical negligence.

 Even if somehow the pharmacist dispensed the wrong medication because it was mislabeled by the manufacturer, a jury may well find that the pharmacist should have caught the error.
-All pills are different and have different labels or codes stamped on them.
-A pharmacist should have a reasonably good sense of what different pills look like, especially for the more common medications.
-If a pill doesn't look right, it is the pharmacist's job to catch the manufacturer's error.
+All pills are different and have different labels or codes stamped on them, and these days most of the prescription-filling process involves reliable software.

-Obviously, if there was no manufacturer mislabeling, and it was the pharmacist him/herself who gave the wrong medication to the patient, there is no excuse for that.
+Obviously, if there was no manufacturer mislabeling, and it was the pharmacist who gave the wrong medication to the patient, the pharmacist will be on the legal hook.

 Failing to Take a Patient’s Medical History into Account